boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Fixes problem where nested child Docs would not resolve properly in some cases
+* Improves tab navigation on Create Doc screen

 = 1.4.1 =
 * Fixes bug that caused fatal errors when using Docs with some upload-related plugins
 * Turns off attempts at auto-detecting upgrades, to get rid of erroneous admin notice